flowground/amazonaws-com-resourcegroupstaggingapi-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UntagResources
-### <p>Removes the specified tags from the specified resources.
+<blockquote><p>Removes the specified tags from the specified resources.
 When you specify a tag key, the action removes both that key and its associated value.
 The operation succeeds even if you attempt to remove tags from a resource that were already removed.
 Note the following:</p> <ul> <li> <p>To remove tags from a resource, you need the necessary permissions for the service that the resource belongs to as well as permissions for removing tags.
-For more information, see <a href="http://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/obtaining-permissions-for-tagging.html">Obtaining Permissions for Tagging</a> in the <i>AWS Resource Groups and Tag Editor User Guide</i>.</p> </li> <li> <p>You can only tag resources that are located in the specified region for the AWS account.</p> </li> </ul>
+For more information, see <a href="http://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/obtaining-permissions-for-tagging.html">Obtaining Permissions for Tagging</a> in the <i>AWS Resource Groups and Tag Editor User Guide</i>.</p> </li> <li> <p>You can only tag resources that are located in the specified region for the AWS account.</p> </li> </ul></blockquote>

 #### Input Parameters
 * `Action` - _required_